samvdjagt/wvdquickstart/troubleshoot.md

 ![Job failed](images/jobFail.PNG?raw=true)
 <br>To troubleshoot this issue, go to the resource group to which you are currently deploying, and click on the checkCredentialsRunbook as shown below:
 ![runbook](images/runbook.PNG?raw=true)
-<br>Within that runbook, you will see that the job Failed, as shown below:
+Within that runbook, you will see that the job Failed, as shown below:
 ![Job failed](images/runbookFailed.PNG?raw=true)
 <br>If you click on the job, and navigate to the *Errors* tab, you'll see the error messaging from the script.
 This will help you understand the cause of the error.
 In the example below, we can see that the wrong credentials were entered - Which indicates a spelling mistake in either the Azure Admin UPN or password.
 ![job error](images/jobError.PNG?raw=true)